This policy was last updated on 4 February 2022.

 Marketing and fundraising communications

 We make it easy for you to tell us how you want to receive communications in a way that suits you.
 We always use clear marketing preference questions and we include information on how to opt out when we send you marketing.
 If you don’t want to hear from us, that’s fine.
-Just let us know when you provide us with your information or change your preferences at any time by changing the relevant settings in the My Account section of our website or contacting [email protected].
+Just let us know when you provide us with your information or change your preferences at any time by changing the relevant settings in your online Barbican account or contacting us.

 With your consent we may also share your data for marketing purposes with partner companies (see below).